Prime Minister’s Scholarship for Asia

-- Educational institutions in the above countries and territories with whom a New Zealand educational institution has a formal agreement/partnership
+Educational institutions in the above countries and territories with whom a New Zealand educational institution has a formal agreement/partnership

 - An undergraduate or postgraduate part or whole programme in a relevant subject area at an approved institution.
 Includes exchange programmes.

 WHO CAN APPLY?

 At the date of application candidates must be at least 18 years old at the date of applying for the scholarship, and be new Zealand citizens or Permanent Resident holders

 HOW TO APPLY

-To complete this application, you will need to upload the following documents:
+To complete an application, you will need to upload the following documents:

 - Curriculum Vitae

 - Proof of Citizenship for every country for which you hold citizenship and/or proof of Permanent Residency status

 - Officially verified Academic Transcripts for up to three tertiary level qualifications (equivalent to level 5 and above).
 If you have not completed a tertiary qualification, you will need to upload documentation of your highest secondary qualification if it has been completed within the past three years.

 - A 120 second video (more details available in the online application)

 You will also need to provide the names and emails of two referees to request references, one of which should be an academic reference.

 New Zealand Tertiary Education Organisations and approved organisations may submit group application/s for scholarship support on behalf of students wishing to travel to target countries on exchange or study abroad programmes, or on specifically-tailored study programmes in Asia.

 There are two PMSA rounds a year.
 You will not be able to submit applications after the deadlines.